rdesarz/lipm-walking-controller/docs/inverse_kinematics.md

 ## Example

 Inverse kinematics are computed to track CoM and foot trajectories using the Talos model.

-This produces a full kinematic walking sequence without dynamic simulation.
+This produces a full kinematic walking sequence without dynamic simulation:

 ```bash
 docker run --rm -it -p 7000:7000 -p 6000:6000 lipm-walking-controller python examples/example_3_walk_inverse_kinematic.py --path-talos-data "/"
 ```

+The result should look like this:

 <p align="center">
   <img src="../img/inverse_kinematic.gif" />